MStaR3125/IntelligentScraper/README.md

 |----------|-------------|----------|---------|
 | `GOOGLE_API_KEY` | Google Gemini API key | Yes | - |
 | `DATABASE_URL` | Database connection string | No | `sqlite:///./scraper.db` |

+⚠️ **Important Security Notes:**
+- Keep your `.env` file private and never commit it to version control
+- The `.env` file is already included in `.gitignore` for your protection
+- Get your Google API key from [Google AI Studio](https://ai.google.dev/)
+- Store environment variables securely in production deployments

 ## 🧪 Development